qfpl/blog/content/drafts/installing-nixos.md

 ### Encryption and LVM

 Our partition table and primary partitions are in place.
-Now we can encrypt the partition that will contain our LVM partitions - `/` and swap.
-Note that our boot partition won't be encrypted, but I'm not sure why this would be a problem for most users.
-Also note that our swap partition _is_ encrypted, which is a good idea - you never know what'll get paged out of RAM and into swap!
+Now we can encrypt the partition that will contain our LVM partitions.
+This is the second partition that we created above - so should be something like `/dev/nvme0n1p2` or `/dev/sda2`.
+We'll refer to it as `$LVM_PARTITION` below.
+Note that our boot partition won't be encrypted.
+I can't think of a reason why you would want this, and if you did, you probably wouldn't need partitioning advice from me.
+Also note that our swap partition _is_ encrypted.
+You don't have any control over what's moved into your swap space, so it could end up containing all sorts of private stuff in the clear - for example passwords copied from a password manager.

+In our example below, we're creating a swap space that is the same size as our RAM (16GB), and filling the rest of the disk with our root filesystem.
+You might want to tweak these sizes for your machine.

 ```
 -- You will be asked to enter your passphrase - DO NOT FORGET THIS
-# cryptsetup luksFormat /dev/nvme0n1p2
+# cryptsetup luksFormat $LVM_PARTITION

 -- Decrypt the encrypted partition and call it nixos-enc.
 The decrypted partition
 -- will get mounted at /dev/mapper/nixos-enc
-# cryptsetup luksOpen /dev/nvme0n1p2 nixos-enc
+# cryptsetup luksOpen $LVM_PARTITION nixos-enc

 -- Create the LVM physical volume using nixos-enc
 # pvcreate /dev/mapper/nixos-enc